Designing for the “average” user? Turns out, there’s no such thing. The average user doesn’t exist.

 Social Media Usage

-Not everyone has or wants to use their social media account to access your product.
-Allow people to sign up for your product or service using an email address, phone number, or alternate method.
+Not everyone has or wants to use their social media account to access an online product.
+Allow people to sign up for a product or service using an email address, phone number, or alternate method.

 - Doesn’t carry cash